 5. Network like crazy!

-This may sound silly but I’ve crashed with people who I really have only a very tenuous connection with.
-Whether you make awesome friends on the road or know a friend of a friend in the country you’re visiting, meeting up with people you kind of know can be a great way to save cash, land on your feet with a social network and really get to grips with the place your exploring!
+This may sound silly but it does work.
+I’ve crashed with people that I’ve only had a very tenuous connection with at best.
+Whether you make awesome new friends on the road or you know a friend-of-a-friend in the country you’re visiting, meeting up with people you know or somewhat-know can be a great way to save cash, bud a new social network, and really get to grips with the place you’re exploring!